michaellavelle/language/verbs/src/test/resources/english/regular/en_UK/README.md

 Does this now apply to all of this ise/ize verbs? (eg. demonise - from looking at this one perhaps it does?)

 How about yse/yze verbs (eg. analyse/analyze).
 These are listed as two separate entries.

+* Add support for French-appropriated words like flambe, saute